Southern Hemisphere Humpback Whale Migration Route (SHHWMR)

 Wanting to expand this idea a bit further than just to the folk of Port Elizabeth, in 2019 the South East Africa SEA Humpback Whale Migration Route was born.
-Lloyd initiated and assisted in setting up 17 whale festival or presentations all the way from Knysna in South Africa to Watamu in Kenya.
-The response was an overwhelming success and next year it is hoped to hold festivals at 25 locations.
+Lloyd initiated and assisted in setting up 17 whale festival / presentations all the way from Knysna in South Africa to Watamu in Kenya.

-The WCA world whale conference held in 2019 in Hervey Bay, Australia presented the perfect platform to expand this concept to include the whole of the humpback migration in the Southern Hemisphere.
+The WCA world whale conference held in 2019 in Hervey Bay, Australia presented the perfect platform to expand this concept even further and to include the whole of the humpback migration in the Southern Hemisphere.
 Lloyd travelled the entire Australian coast from Exmouth in the North West to Cooktown in the North East, some 20 000km.
 He then also did a similar tour of whale watching companies in North and South Island of New Zealand.
-One the WCA representatives were to include Tonga in the route.
-WCA representatives in Argentina and Brazil would do likewise.
+To complete the route, WCA representatives were hoping to include Tonga, Argentina and Brazil.
 Unfortunately the Covid pandemic laid waste to these plans for 2020 and 2021.
 We look forward to this project coming alive in 2022.